abrensch/brouter/docs/users/android_advanced.md

-If afterwards a route to the exact same destination is calculated via the service interface, BRouter uses a special calculation mode that makes use of the reference track for faster processing that is guaranteed to give a result within 60 seconds. _Exact same_ destination means withing 5m, so best use the same waypoint for re-calculating that you used for the initial calculation.
+If afterwards a route to the exact same destination is calculated via the service interface, BRouter uses a special calculation mode that makes use of the reference track for faster processing that is guaranteed to give a result within 60 seconds. _Exact same_ destination means within 5m, so best use the same waypoint for re-calculating that you used for the initial calculation.

 This way you can follow a long distance route via the _service interface_,